Argolein/OrcaSlicer/PLANS.md

 ## Decisions
 - Local branch changes take priority in conflict resolution.
-- No commit will be created unless explicitly requested.
+- Do not commit `PLANS.md` automatically as part of the branch sync.
 - Keep the branch's unified `append_tcr` wipe-tower path instead of reintroducing upstream's deleted `append_tcr2` implementation.
 - Combine the branch's preheat temperature override handling with upstream's post-process layer tracking for first-layer temperature selection.
 - Skip empty cherry-picks when the target branch already contains an equivalent change.